Connect Your Netgear WiFi Router Without WPS

 Your network is now prepared:

-• Navigate to the Wi-Fi settings on each device (phone, laptop, tablet, etc.).
+- Go to each device’s Wi-Fi settings (phone, laptop, tablet, etc.).

-• You should be able to successfully connect your devices to the internet.
+- It should be possible for you to connect your gadgets to the internet.

-• Unable to connect?
+- Not able to establish a connection?
 Try restarting your network and modem.

-The Advantages of Configuring a Netgear Wireless Router Without WPS
+The Benefits of Setting Up a Netgear Wireless Router Without WPS

 Final Thoughts